 Begin your filter cleaning by thoroughly rinsing them under a garden hose.
 Spray the water to remove any loosely attached debris and grime.
 Do not brush the filters as this can cause damage and push dirt deeper into the filter media.

 Then, use a dedicated filter cleaning solution to perform a deep clean.
 In many cases, this will be the same cleaner you used to clean the hot tub interior.
 Follow the instructions on the filter cleaning product.
-This often involves preparing a bucket of solution and soaking them overnight.
-The next day, perform a thorough rinse and return them to their filter housing and reconnect all tube lines.

 6: Clean the Cover